mspencedm/Software-Dev-DnD/Sessions/Session2/Session2.md

 As the players talk to the guardian of the portal, before they can enter or do anything, the second shattering is going to occur.
 The portal will shatter, and as this occurs, creatures from the Feywild will seep through and enter the area.
 They will be hostile beasts that attack the players.

-## Encounter - Creatures from the Feywild
+## Encounter - Creatures from the Feywild - NOT HAPPENED

 1 Satyr